insightbuilder/matrix_synapse_automator_scripts/README.md

         20-Nov | INFO | message to be shared

     - Updated the Message Sender script to read the messages from a file, and then send it to the rooms.

+    - Changed the .env format to below version, where USER is changed to MATUSER
+    '''
+        .env file:
+        OPENAI_API_KEY="yourKey"
+        SERVER="ur.homeserver.in"
+        MATUSER="@demo:ur.homeserver.in"
+        PASS="1thetd"
+    '''